GaluhIdam/G-SMART-BE/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Clone Repository `git clone -b production https://bitbucket.gmf-aeroasia.co.id/scm/gdo/new-plb.git`
+1. Clone Repository `git clone -b dev https://github.com/GaluhIdam/G-SMART-BE.git`
-2. go to project folder. `cd new-plb`
+2. go to project folder. `cd GSMART-BE`
 3. Save as the. `env.example` to `.env` and set your database.
 4. `composer install`
-5. `npm install --save-dev`
-6. Next, run the program key generation and commands migration
+5. Next, run the program key generation and commands migration

     ```sh
     php artisan migrate:fresh --seed